By Sonia Ahmed | 2 August 2020

 It's a team united by ideals and principles.
 Mentors like Massimo Farina and Giordano Spalletti train MMA students.
 Francesco Staroccia teaches BJJ and grappling, and Andrea Paonne teaches lotta.
 The team trains under the mentorship of Alessio Sakara himself.

+They teach you the skills of the sport and help you learn humility, tolerance, and social harmony as an integral part of the training.
 You don't need to be a practicing martial artist or MMA buff to take advantage of this club.
 They have a separate fitness zone with specifically designed fitness courses for kids, youth, and the elderly.

 The gladiators' city offers you a lot of opportunities to advance your MMA knowledge and skill under the watchful shadow of the mighty Colosseum and the rich fighting arts culture.